JohnLCaron/rlauxe/docs/BettingRiskFunction.md

     payoff = t_i = 1 + λ_i * noerror * {-.5, 0, .5, 1.5}

 Using AdaptiveBetting, λ_i depends only on the 4 estimated error rates (see next section) and the margin.
+Also note that AdaptiveBetting wil use a "floor" (default 1.0e-5) for the estimated error rates, to prevent betting everything.

 ### Betting Payoff Plots